Bats' energetic take-off trick revealed by X-ray videos

 But this 20g fruit bat stores energy as it stretches its bicep and tricep tendons during take‐off and climbing flight.

-Releasing this "elastic energy" - just like a stretched rubber band snapping back - gives the animal an extra power boost.'Tiny but incredible'
+Releasing this "elastic energy" - just like a stretched rubber band snapping back - gives the animal an extra power boost.

 The researchers say that this energy-recycling could be used to aid the design of more efficient flying robots.

 "The way forward for bio-inspired design is to have energy is stored in the system, so it's available to power robotic movements," Dr Konow explained.

 He added: "The fact that bats are able to pack such an incredible functional repertoire into such a tiny body utterly amazes me."

 "And bats don't just fly - they walk, run jump and even swim, so we're pretty nicely set up to create the ultimate amphibian here.

 "And that could have thrilling applications in terms of search and rescue in catastrophe zones."